MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 1. Declaration for **xmlns:com**
 2. Declaration for **xmlns:desktop**
 3. In the **IgnorableNamespaces** attribute, **com** and **desktop**
-4. **com:Extension** for the COM server using the GUID from step #4.
+4. **com:Extension** for the COM activator using the GUID from step #4.
 Be sure to include the `Arguments="-ToastActivated"` so that you know your launch was from a toast
 5. **desktop:Extension** for **windows.toastNotificationActivation** to declare your toast activator CLSID (the GUID from step #4).

 **Package.appxmanifest**